Nazca Lines, Nazca, Peru

 There seem to be almost ten companies that offer flights and it’s possible to just turn up at the small airport and book yourself onto one.
 There are also agencies in the city and most hotels or guesthouses will also be able to book for you.

-It really is the main industry in town so it’s easy enough to shop around and find the right price and time that suits you.
+However, it really is the main industry in town so if you’re staying in Nazca and you’re not in a rush, it’s easy enough to shop around and find the right price and time that suits you.

 In the end, I don’t throw up on the plane.
 We’ve dipped to the left and then to the right and back and forth the whole time so every design on the ground could be seen from both sides.